dkargin/miniroscpp/readme.md

 # Plan #

 1. Get rid of boost::format.
 It can be replaced by a local implementation.
+DONE
 1. Merge console_bridge
 1. Figure out how to run new codegen with packages like sensor_msgs or nav_msgs.
 1. Squash export macro headers, like miniros/macros.h, miniros/roscpp_serialization_macros.h, minibag/macros.h.
 1. Adapt tests from corresponding libraries.
+1. Merge rosbag in.
+1. Check python code.
+1. Adapt CMakeLists.txt to work without catkin.
+1. Check if I can merge whole ROS transport in a library.

 # References #